Complete Guide To Bitcoin

 • Obsessed with encryption and privacy

 Who is he really though?
-Better to ask who isn’t Satoshi Nakamoto.
+It’s better to ask who isn’t Satoshi Nakamoto.
 The following is a list of men proposed to be him from least likely to most likely.

 - Craig S. Wright